A Formal Correctness Proof of Edmonds' Blossom Shrinking Algorithm: Searching for an Augmenting Path or a Blossom

-In our setting, the first difference is that many of the invariants need substantial abstract mathematical reasoning (see the proof of Invariant~\ref{invar:altLabelsInvarA} for an example), which makes automatic discharging of verification conditions impossible in practice.
-Also, the standard approach used in program verification of having one loop-invariant would be infeasible here since the while-loop we consider is complex and the interactions between state variables are more understandably captured in 16 invariants.
-We thus structure the verification of invariants manually, where we try to prove every invariant independently, and assume, as we need, more of the other invariants that we previously identified, or create new invariants as the need arises.
-Listing~\ref{isabelle:altLabelsInvarHolds} shows the theorem we proved for \isa{alt\_labels\_invar}, showing that it is preserved in the recursive execution path (i.e.\ the one ending in Line~\ref{compAltPath:ifCondAEnd}), and it shows the other invariants needed to prove \isa{alt\_labels\_invar} that holds.
+In our setting, the first difference is that many of the invariants need substantial abstract mathematical reasoning and this makes automatic discharging of verification conditions impossible in practice (e.g.\ see the proof of Invariant~\ref{invar:altLabelsInvarA}).
+Another difference is that having one comprehensive loop-invariant, which is standard for automated methods, would be infeasible here.
+This is because the while-loop we consider is complex and the interactions between state variables are more understandably captured in 16 separate invariants.
+We thus structure the verification of invariants manually, where we try to prove every invariant independently, and either assume more of the previously identified invariants, or create new invariants as the need arises.
+Listing~\ref{isabelle:altLabelsInvarHolds} shows the formal statement of the theorem showing that \isa{alt\_labels\_invar} is indeed an invariant.
+It shows that it is preserved in the recursive execution path (i.e.\ the one ending in Line~\ref{compAltPath:ifCondAEnd}).
+In it also the other invariants needed to prove \isa{alt\_labels\_invar} are listed as assumptions.
 Lastly, we note that we use computation induction to generate the verification conditions and Isabelle/HOL's standard automation to combine the invariants towards proving the final correctness theorem of the algorithm.

 Other than proving that the invariants hold, we perform the rest of the formal proof of correctness of Algorithm~\ref{alg:compAltPath} by computation induction on \isa{compute\_alt\_path}, which is arduous but standard.